bhaskarmurthy/bhaskarmurthy/README.md

 I strongly believe in disciplined thinking that is clear, rational, open-minded, and informed by evidence.

+### Reasoning from first principles

+I believe that understanding systems from first principles helps shape solutions that are consistent, correct, and built for the long term.

 ### Thinking in bets

 Decisions are a bet made with an expected outcome, using the best information we have available.
 Outcomes should be evaluated not in hindsight, but as inputs for the next decision.